kitta65/prettier-plugin-bq/README.md

 # prettier-plugin-bq
-`@dr666m1/prettier-plugin-bq` is a [prettier](https://prettier.io/) plugin for **standardSQL**, which is a dialect of BigQuery.
+`prettier-plugin-bq` is a [prettier](https://prettier.io/) plugin for **standardSQL**, which is a dialect of BigQuery.

 ⚠️ This plugin is still a work in progress, so the behavior would change frequently.

 ## Install
 ```
-npm install --save-dev --save-exact prettier @dr666m1/prettier-plugin-bq
+npm install --save-dev --save-exact prettier prettier-plugin-bq
 ```

 ## Usage